 True Detective and Beasts of No Nation director #CaryFukunaga's new series Maniac was picked up by Netflix in January 2016.
 Based on a Norwegian series of the same name, the show stars Jonah Hill as a man who lives a fantasy reality in his head, but is really in a mental institution.
 It's also set to co-star Emma Stone.
 The series was rumored to be released this year, but has likely been pushed back to 2017/18.

-As we can see, Netflix is really stepping up their game in the next year, and this is only a selection of the 70 new dramas, comedies and documentaries they plan on adding.
-In fact, expect 1000 hours of brand new content in the next 12 months.
+As we can see, Netflix is really stepping up their game this year, and this is only a selection of the 70 new dramas, comedies and documentaries they plan on adding.
+There are several titles which we still have limited information on, which will be updated throughout the year.
+In fact, we can expect 1000 hours of brand new content in the next 12 months.
 We will keep this page updated with dates as and when they come in, and if you feel anything is missing, please let us know in the comments!